 Paper = Japan.
 Where else but the land that perfected the art of paper folding for your first anniversary?
 And if you employ Uncle Google early enough I’m sure you will be able to find some whiz kid in Japan who can whip you up an impressive origami love design to bring home as a keepsake.

 Cotton = USA.
 And more specifically the American South where cotton plantations blanketed the land as far as your cotton-pickin little soul would have been able to see.
-Take your love to Natchez beside the Mississippi to Frogmore Plantation and you can even pick the cotton and pretend you’re one of Rhett Butler’s slaves.
-Or maybe not.
+Take your love to this beautifully restored plantation home Houmas House beside the Mississippi, stay in your own luxury villa and enjoy a three-course dinner in the old coach house.

 Leather = Argentina.
-I am doing my research on what the weather is like in Argentina as we speak because I’m heading over there in a couple of weeks to check out all the sights and sounds (and eat steak!) in Buenos Aires ahead of Air New Zealand’s direct flights there commencing in December 2015.
+I am doing my research on what the weather is like in Argentina as we speak because I’m heading over there in a couple of weeks to check out all the sights and sounds (and eat steak!) in Buenos Aires.
 Known for their beef, I’m picking this spot for your 3rd anniversary.

 Linen = Ireland.
 You can’t beat snuggling into a sumptuous four-poster draped in fine Irish linen and where better to do that for your 4th anniversary than the Green Isles themselves?
 Linen is woven flax and while Ireland now relies largely on imported raw materials, the machinery and techniques have been around since the monks first started weaving here in the 13th century.
 You can also read my post here about my 5-day road trip from Dublin to Galway.